getjavelin/documentation/docs/javelin-processors/overview.md

 # Overview

 Javelin's core foundation is built around the notion of bounded functional units.
-Each function within the platform is encapsulated into independent processing units, referred to as processors.
+Each function within the platform is encapsulated into independent processing units, referred to as `Processors`.

 These processors are chained together to form Directed Acyclic Graphs (DAGs) — creating structured execution pathways known as processor chains.
 The structure of these DAGs allows for precise control over the execution flow within the platform, enabling a highly customizable and efficient processing environment.

+In Javelin, you can implement Guardrails and build custom extensions and integrations as `Processors`.

 ## Processor Execution Framework
 The processors in Javelin can operate in two distinct modes: asynchronous or synchronous.
 This operational model is selected during the initialization phase of each processor.